sowieso-fruehling/kafka-playground/README.md

 This is spring-kafka project and contains:

 - consumer and it's detailed configuration
-- producer and it's detailed configuration
+- producer, it's detailed configuration and producer test
-- delete messages feature

 # how to start it?